FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 This document also assumes that you are familiar with the earlier content in the user manual.
 We especially recommend reading through the section on [Resources Managed by the Operator](resources.md), which describes terminology and concepts that are used heavily in this document.

-This document will note which operations require a lock in order to complete.
-This means that the operation needs to ensure that it is the only instance of the operator acting on the cluster, to prevent conflicts in multi-DC clusters.
-For more information on the locking system, see the section on [Coordinating Global Operations](fault_domains.md#coordinating-global-operations).

 ## Reconciliation Loops

 The operations of our controller are structured as a reconciliation loop.
 At a high level the reconciliation loop works as follows: